-14. Ordinary shares
+15. Ordinary shares

-As disclosed in Note 13, on June 28, 2016, 16 million ordinary shares of the Company were issued to ZTO ES to establish a reserve pool for future issuance of equity share incentive to the Group's employees.
+As disclosed in Note 14, on June 28, 2016, 16 million ordinary shares of the Company were issued to ZTO ES to establish a reserve pool for future issuance of equity share incentive to the Group's employees.
 All shareholder rights of these 16 million ordinary shares including but not limited to voting rights and dividend rights are unconditionally waived until the corresponding Ordinary Share Units are transferred to the employees.
 While the ordinary shares were legally issued to ZTO ES, ZTO ES does not have any of the rights associated with the ordinary shares, as such the Company accounted for these shares as issued but not outstanding ordinary shares until the waiver is released by the Company, which occurs when Ordinary Shares Units are awarded to the employees.
-10,841,836 ordinary shares transferred to ZTO ES are considered issued but not outstanding as of December 31, 2016 and 2017.
+10,841,836 and 9,682,255 ordinary shares transferred to ZTO ES are considered issued but not outstanding as of December 31, 2017 and 2018, respectively.